 A key focus of our cardiovascular genetics research has been in the relationship between age and cardiovascular disease.
 For Dr. Hauser this has grown into a more general focus on aging with her involvement in the Duke Older Americans Independence Center (OAIC) or Pepper Center.
-As part of the Pepper Center Dr. Hauser has participated in genetic studies of osteoarthritis (17), survivorship in cardiovascular disease (18) and an epigenetic study of smooth-muscle cell aging that identified the COL15A1 gene (19).
-Recently Dr. Hauser has collaborated with Dr. Zeng Yi and colleagues (20,21) on a recently-completed genome-wide association study of over 2300 centenarians from a population based survey of healthy aging in China.
+As part of the Pepper Center, Dr. Hauser has participated in genetic studies of osteoarthritis (20), survivorship in cardiovascular disease (21,22) and an epigenetic study of smooth-muscle cell aging that identified the COL15A1 gene (23), as well as a genome-wide association study of over 2300 centenarians from a population based survey of healthy aging in China (24).

 Statistical Methods Development: